Are You Available?

 Where Do You Film?

-I am Dorset based, but I travel across the Hampshire, Wiltshire, Devon, Somerset, London and beyond for weddings (including abroad).
-I request an additional fee to cover expenses for long distance travel (greater than 50 miles) and destination weddings.
-This covers time, fuel and overnight accommodation.
+I am London based, but I travel across the UK and abroad to film weddings.
+I request an additional fee to cover expenses for long distance travel (greater than 50 miles) and destination weddings to cover time, fuel and overnight accommodation.

 What Music Do You Use?